Noaaan/MythicMetals/PATCHNOTES.md

 Added a new library: EnchantGiver.
 This lets me add innate enchantments to aquarium and prometheum.
 They can be overridden with higher enchantments, but will not disappear even if a grindstone is used.
 Added experimental BYG, Terrestria and Traverse support!
 You will now find biome specific ores such as Starrite in their biomes.
+Squashed a couple of bugs related to Harvest Scythes and Charm.
-Adjusted many of the textures of the mod, as well as adding some new models.
+Adjusted most of the textures, as well as adding some new models.
 Thank you to:
 * DH(LordDeatHunter), for a lot of the re-colours and animated textures.
 * Temreno, for the new armour and tool models.
 * Tector, for the new ore and ingot textures.
+* Pois1x, for the new anvil model + texture.

 Balancing changes: